SamerSaber/CarND-Path-Planning-Project-Solution/README.md

 Note: regardless of the changes you make, your project must be buildable using cmake and make!

+# System Description
+[image1]: ./pics/MOPL_statemachine.png  "state machine"

+This is the statemachine of the motion planner
+![alt text][image1]

+*  The statemachine is evaluated in this function:run_statemachine.
+*  In the state:DRIVE_FORWARD we keep driving with the maximum allowed velocity 49.5 MPH.
+* If we found a leading car we change the state to TRACK_LEADING_CAR.
+* In the state TRACK_LEADING_CAR we drive with the same velocity as the leading car with keeping 50 m distance.
+* If the leading car is dissapeared for some reason(i.e. changed lane) we change the state to state:DRIVE_FORWARD.
+* While keeping in the TRACK_LEADING_CAR and the leading car is still present, we check if changing lane(Left/Right) is available, wechange lane.
+*  Changing lane is available when in the target lane there is enough space to make the manuever.

 ## Call for IDE Profiles Pull Requests